Shubhamvis98/Freaky_Caller_Bash/README.md

 https://github.com/Shubhamvis98

-This program is written in bash shell and compiled
+This program is written in bash shell

 [!]
 This program continuously make calls one after another to the given phone number in config file